 But 2019 wasn’t just prancing around the streets of New York in pretty dresses and smiling for the camera.
 It was also crying myself to sleep, hoping nobody else could hear me.
 It was my demons rearing their ugly heads, filling me with self-loathing and self-doubt.
 It was battling my insecurities, questioning my life choices, and wondering what direction to take next.
 It was standing in the middle of Victoria Station unable to form words as tears filled my eyes and my vision became blurry.

 I guess what I’m trying to say is that nobody’s life is perfect and everyone has their struggles.
-Having ups and downs essentially means that we are alive – if you don’t believe me, just look at an electrocardiogram graph.
+Having ups and downs essentially means that we are alive.
+If you don’t believe me, just look at an electrocardiogram graph.
 So, without much further ado, here’s a breakdown of everything that happened in 2019:

-In terms of friendship, this year was rather bittersweet.
+In terms of friendships, this year was rather bittersweet.
 Back in May, I watched my university roommate marry the love of her life.
 I’ve been there since day one of their relationship.
 I watched their love grow and evolve over the years, so seeing her go from “What does that guy want from me?!” to “I do” was nothing short of magical.
 Three months later, my best friend Sarah left London and moved back to Australia.
 Saying our goodbyes in the middle of Victoria Station, not sure when we were going to see each other again, was one of the hardest things I had to do.

-2019 also made me realise that it’s perfectly normal for people to drift apart over time and sometimes it’s better to let go.
+2019 also made me realise that it’s perfectly normal for people to drift apart over time.
+Sometimes it’s better to just let go.
 Ever since I started my blog, I’ve kept a close eye on those who offered words of support, asked about my progress, or simply messaged me to ask how I was doing.
 I started slowly distancing myself from those who continually showed little to no interest in what was going on in my life or if I felt my effort was one-sided.
 I stopped asking them for life updates, became more curt in my responses, and said no to meetings I didn’t want to attend – and it was the most freeing thing.

 I love those friendships where you can go without talking for weeks and then pick up right where you left off.
 We all know life gets in the way sometimes.
 The point is to establish who’s truly there for you in the long run and shows genuine interest in keeping your friendship alive.

 In terms of career, things have been rather stable.
 After starting my job as a Fashion Buyer’s Assistant in November 2018, I have remained in this role to date.
-If anything, 2019 showed me what skills unrelated to my job I would love to have and throughout 2020, I will be working hard to make it happen.
+If anything, 2019 showed me what skills unrelated to my job I would love to have and I will be working hard throughout 2020 to make it happen.

 After talking about it for absolute ages, 2019 was the year I finally bit the bullet and launched my pride and joy.
 It gave me a sense of purpose and something to look forward to after a long day at work.
 While juggling a blog and a full-time job is rather challenging and requires a lot of compromising and prioritising, starting Into the Bloom was the best decision I made.